mooorey/plusw-class-5-task3/README.md

-Using docker to deploying the Django web server
+Using docker to deploy the Django web server